 - representing a U.S. senator before the Senate Ethics Committee

 - representing a European company in a DOJ investigation regarding alleged U.S. export control violations involving high-tech military equipment

 - representing a U.S. Army colonel in the Iran-Contra hearings

 - representing a board chairman in a SEC investigation involving allegations of false public filings by a biotech company

 - representing a hospital corporation in a DOJ investigation of Medicare billing practices

 - representing a high-tech company in an arbitration trial involving a contractual dispute in the telecommunications industry

 - representing a major oil company in a DOJ criminal environmental investigation regarding refinery operations.

 Awards & Accolades

-Mr. Lynam has spoken on the subject of criminal investigations, including before the American Bar Association.
+Mr. Lynam has spoken on the subject of criminal investigations and related issues, including before the American Bar Association.